Athens and Sparta : The Rivalry that Shaped Ancient Greece

 Full Description

-Classical Greece has had profound influence on the history and culture of the western world and two cities and one era stand at the heart of this.
-Athens and Sparta became the two greatest powers in the Greek world.
+Athens and Sparta were the two big players in Ancient Greece.
 United, they helped lead the Greeks in defeating the great Persian invasion.
-Divided, they spread conflict and destruction throughout the eastern Mediterranean, culminating in the horrors of the Peloponnesian War.
-They were not simply rivals for power, but polar opposites in culture and ideology, with Athens the outward looking, radical democracy and maritime empire and Sparta the militaristic, rigidly disciplined and brutal society.
-Both were experiments in how to run a state, extremes of the Greek longing to excel.
+Divided, they spread conflict and destruction throughout the eastern Mediterranean.
+They were not simply rivals for power, but polar opposites in culture and ideology: Athens was the outward looking, radical democracy with a maritime empire whilst Sparta was militaristic, rigidly disciplined and brutal.
+Both were experiments in how to run a state, epitomising the extremes of the Greek longing to excel.

 最近チェックした商品